 International students who are selected to participate in HIP, and confirm their acceptance of our invitation, will receive Harvard University sponsorship of the J-1 student intern visa.
 International applicants who are already studying at a US college and who are selected for our program will need to obtain 'curricular practical training' (CPT) approval from their college or university.

-International applicants need do nothing with regard to obtaining a visa until they have received confirmation of their participation in HIP.
+International applicants need do nothing with regard to obtaining a visa until they have received confirmation of their selection HIP.
 The HIP program administrator will work with Harvard's International Office to initiate the necessary paperwork, and that will be sent via FedEx delivery to the intern's international address.
 At that point, the student is responsible for scheduling the visa interview at the nearest US Embassy/Consulate, and he/she will also be responsible for any visa application fees.
-In the history of HIP, no intern visas have been denied!

 All non-Harvard applicants are encouraged to check with their home university about the availability of, and the intern's eligibility for, a travel grant to supplement the HIP stipend.
 In some cases, past interns have secured additional funding to cover their travel to Boston.